Applying for Shared Apartments - Single Graduate Student Housing

 - Apply for housing without specifying a roommate.
 The Housing Service Center staff will review the roommate preference information in your application and match you with one or more roommates during the assignment process.

 - Apply for housing with a potential roommate or roommates you already know or have met through your department, Stanford student organizations, campus religious groups or online roommate matching services.
 Once you have a specific roommate in mind, you should apply as a group on your housing application.
 There is no guarantee that all members will be assigned to the same residence, or to the same room or apartment within a residence.

 Either way, complete the Roommate Preferences part of the housing application.
 It's important to fill out your lifestyle preferences as opposed to listing what you hope to find in a roommate.
 The questions allow you to indicate your gender identity and your preferences for cleanliness, noise, social environment, dietary preferences and smoking preferences.
 An open question provides an opportunity to include additional information.
-The Housing Front Desk staff will use the confidential information to provide you with a potentially-compatible match.
+The Housing Service Center staff will use the confidential information to provide you with a potentially-compatible match.

 Room & Roommate Assignments

 Shortly before classes begin, a Housing Service Center Supervisor will assign you to a specific apartment based on the spaces that are ready for occupancy at the time you are scheduled to move in.